Pratik1005/ecommerce-website/README.md

 ### Description

-This is an ecommerce website made using HTML, CSS and vanilla JS.
+This is an ecommerce website made using <a href="https://litespeedui.netlify.app/">LiteSpeedUI</a> component library.
 All the functionality will be added soon using React.

 ### Features